Recreation Pass for the Pool and Tennis Courts:

 Pool & Tennis Court Rules:

-Pool Management: Community Pool Service, Inc. (CPS) has been hired to manage the pool for the 2016 season.
-CPS is responsible for the maintenance, cleanliness, and safety of the pool area.
+Pool Management: High Sierra Pools has been hired to manage the pool for the season.
+High Sierra is responsible for the maintenance, cleanliness, and safety of the pool area.
 Its employees are in charge at all times and are responsible for the enforcement of these rules and regulations.
 At least one employee who holds an Arlington County swimming pool operator’s license will be on duty during operating hours.

 Recreation Committee: Kim Whittet, email@example.com.

 Community Manager: Sabiha Noorzai-Barbour, Community Management Corporation, 703-230-8579, Sabiha.Noorzai-Barbour@cmc-management.com.

 Pool Management Company: High Sierra Pools, Inc.